nishantHolla/game-of-life/README.md

 - Any live cell with fewer than two live neighbors dies.
 - Any live cell with more than three live neighbors dies.
-- Any live cell with two or three neighbors survives.
+- Any live cell with two or three live neighbors survives.
 - Any dead cell with three live neighbors becomes live.

 The neighbors of a cell are the 8 adjacent cell.